rdkcentral/Lightning-SDK/docs/plugins/lifecycle.md

 The App can also be put in a `close` state by the platform itself.
 This will emit the `close` event under the `Lifecycle` namespace.

-In the callback, the App can execute some logic, such as saving state, sending out analytics calls etc. When completed, the App should call the `Lifecycle.closed()` method, indicating that the App can be fully terminated.
+In the callback of this close listener, the App can execute some logic, such as saving state, sending out analytics calls etc.
+When completed, the App should call the `Lifecycle.closed()` method, indicating that the App can be fully terminated.

 Note that the platform can decide to terminate the App _before_ the `closed()`-method is called, in case the App's closing logic is taking too long.